wordofwarning/wordofwarning.org/current/2013-springsummer/haphazard/index.md

 *Synesthetic Moonscape* - [**Volkov Commanders**](http://www.volkovcommanders.co.uk): living geometric shapes making moon music.

 *Green, Gas, Grass* - **Rachael Nutter**
-It's hard to be glum in a garden green, with the squeakiest flowers you've ever seen Where the sun shines bright all day long, qnd the grass grows round to the bird song If you're feeling deflated by the cold outside, pop along to the balloon filled patch where I reside.
+It's hard to be glum in a garden green
+With the squeakiest flowers you've ever seen
+Where the sun shines bright all day long
+And the grass grows round to the bird song
+If you're feeling deflated by the cold outside
+Pop along to the balloon filled patch where I reside.

 *The Mirror Twins* - [**Angel Club (north)**](http://www.angelclubnorth.com)
 Taking the weight from your shoulders and transporting you to exotic climes in this head to head encounter of canapé art - these 'talking heads' will amaze and amuse...